Elliott Kalan

 Elliott Charles Kalan (born December 3, 1981) is an American comedian.
-He was the head writer for the Netflix era of the cult series Mystery Science Theater 3000 and a former head writer for The Daily Show with Jon Stewart, as well as a comic book writer and co-host of the podcast The Flop House.
+He was a writer and head writer for The Daily Show with Jon Stewart from 2008-14 and writer and head writer for Mystery Science Theater 3000 from 2017-18, as well as a comic book writer and co-host of the podcast The Flop House.

 Early life

 Kalan grew up in Millburn, New Jersey and graduated from Millburn High School as part of the class of 1999.
 He attended the New York University Tisch School of the Arts, where he majored in screenwriting at the Rita & Burton Goldberg Department of Dramatic Writing.